Posts Tagged ‘Lugh’

 Posted in druidry, magic, Pagan, wicca, witchcraft, tagged blueberry cobbler, Celtic reel, ceremony, corn dolly, lammas 2013, Lugh, Lughnasadh 2013, Penis bread on August 4, 2013| Leave a Comment »

 Thanks to all who came and attended Lughnasadh on Saturday, August 3, 2013 at 6pm.
-The sabbat kicked off with the usual preparations of cleaning the temple site, pine cone, and doggie poo sweeps, and set up.
+The sabbat kicked off with the usual preparations of cleaning the temple site, pine cone and doggie poo sweeps, and set up.
 A pre ritual crafting activity took place with several society members making Corn Mothers.
 At this time of harvest of the grains, corn or maize as it was known in South America, was the sustaining grain for the peoples there.
 The Corn Mother was believed to be the responsible for production and care of her peoples through providing corn.
 Since this is a crop Lughnasadh, it was appropriate to make and decorate them to her and to Lugh.

 The feasting included an organic blueberry cobbler made by Cheyanne Opheiknes, roasted vegetables and hamburgers.
 All in all, a wonderful time!